As the Seahawks eye free agents, they play the roster game by protecting Shaquem Griffin from other teams

 Seattle also waived linebacker Emmanuel Ellerbee off injured reserve.

 How Seattle will fill those spots on the 53-player roster is unclear.
 The Seahawks could still sign Griffin to the 53 this week.
-However, Seattle may also have protected Griffin with the idea of elevating him for the Miami game and keeping some flexibility on the 53-player roster.
+However, Seattle might also have protected Griffin with the idea of elevating him for the Miami game and keeping some flexibility on the 53-player roster.

 Players, though, can only be elevated off the practice squad and to the 53 and then back to the practice squad without going through waivers twice in a season.

 That means if Seattle elevates Griffin again this weekend, it can no longer do that with him again this season.
-Instead, at that point the standard rules would apply, meaning he’d have to be signed to the 53 and then go through waivers to get back to the practice squad.
+Instead, at that point, the standard rules would apply, meaning he’d have to be signed to the 53 and then go through waivers to get back to the practice squad.
 Players can be elevated off the practice squad in consecutive weeks, so that remains an open for Seattle.
-Players can also be protected an unlimited amount of times (Sullivan, a seventh-round pick, has been protected each of the last two weeks.
+Players also can be protected an unlimited amount of times (Sullivan, a seventh-round choice, has been protected each of the past two weeks.
 Seattle did not use any protections the first two weeks).

-Seattle may want the roster flexibility as it investigates signing a couple of veteran free agents.
+Seattle might want the roster flexibility as it investigates signing a couple of veteran free agents.

 Reports last week stated the Seahawks would get a visit this week from defensive tackle Damon “Snacks’’ Harrison.